sourceryinstitute/OpenCoarrays/INSTALL.md

    distributions

-[linuxbrew] does not require `sudo` privileges and will generally provide the most up-to-date OpenCoarrays release because linxubrew pulls directly from macOS homebrew, which updates automatically.
+[linuxbrew] does not require `sudo` privileges and will generally provide the most up-to-date OpenCoarrays release because linuxbrew pulls directly from macOS homebrew, which updates automatically.

+Note that distributions are often split into two parts: a "binary" package with the runtime libraries and a "development" package for developing programs yourself.
+Be sure to install both packages.

 <a name="easybuild"></a>
 With [EasyBuild], the following bash commands install OpenCoarrays: